 We’ve often said that entrepreneurship is at its essence brand building.
-Unless you are just creating a job for yourself or a legacy for your kids, you are building value in a brand which can be monetized through acquisition or merger.
+Unless you are just creating a job for yourself or a legacy for your kids, you are building value in a brand which you can monetize through acquisition or merger.

 With our background building the Barefoot Wine brand and speaking at over twenty schools and organizations promoting education in entrepreneurship, we have a unique snapshot of the state of the art.
 As they say in the tech world, it’s still an “emerging technology.”
 Here’s our take on how to teach this challenging course of study:

 These courses are essential to build and operate the entrepreneur “ship.”
 They are required for seaworthiness before one launches their “ship.”
-Most schools adequately teach the hard skills, and we wish we had that education available to us before we started the Barefoot Wine brand!
+Most schools adequately teach the hard skills.
+We wish we had that education available to us before we started the Barefoot Wine brand!
 Instead of taking almost 20 years to monetize our brand equity, it may have only taken 10!
 In the end, every business is really three businesses: Cash Flow Management, Personnel Management, and Distribution Management.
-The hard skills will acquaint the student studying entrepreneurship with the form and function, but it is the soft skills that help navigate the unknown.
+The hard skills will acquaint the student studying entrepreneurship with the form and function.
+But it is the soft skills that help navigate the unknown.

-Knowledge of communications, political science and international relations will give entrepreneurs the skills they need to form strategic alliances and make critical decisions – from how to compensate people to how to grow their brand – and so we recommend a strong Liberal Arts component to any entrepreneurship program.
+Knowledge of communications, political science and international relations will give entrepreneurs the skills they need to form strategic alliances.
+These will also be useful when making critical decisions – from how to compensate people to how to grow their brand.
+And so we recommend a strong Liberal Arts component to any entrepreneurship program.

 People skills will make the ultimate difference in success or failure.
 People generally make business decisions based on who they like and trust rather than the features and benefits that are offered.
 Therefore, understanding all one’s customers at every level, from production to the ultimate consumer, who they are and why they buy, is essential to business navigation.